Neglected tropical diseases: List of diseases

 There is some debate among the WHO, CDC, and infectious disease experts over which diseases are classified as neglected tropical diseases.
 Feasey, a researcher in neglected tropical diseases, notes 13 neglected tropical diseases: ascariasis, Buruli ulcer, Chagas disease, dracunculiasis, hookworm infection, human African trypanosomiasis, leishmaniasis, leprosy, lymphatic filariasis, onchocerciasis, schistosomiasis, trachoma, and trichuriasis.
 Fenwick recognizes 12 "core" neglected tropical diseases: the same as above, excluding hookworm.

-These diseases result from four different classes of causative pathogens: (i) protozoa (for Chagas disease, human African trypanosomiasis, and leishmaniases); (ii) bacteria (for Buruli ulcer, leprosy, trachoma, and yaws), (iii) helminths or metazoan worms (for cysticercosis/taeniasis, dracunculiasis, echinococcosis, foodborne trematodiases, lymphatic filariasis, onchocerciasis, schistosomiasis, and soil-transmitted helminthiasis); and (iv) viruses (dengue and chikungunya, rabies).
+These diseases result from four classes of causative pathogens: (i) protozoa (Chagas disease, human African trypanosomiasis, and leishmaniasis); (ii) bacteria (Buruli ulcer, leprosy, trachoma, and yaws), (iii) helminths or metazoan worms (cysticercosis/taeniasis, dracunculiasis, echinococcosis, foodborne trematodiases, lymphatic filariasis, onchocerciasis, schistosomiasis, and soil-transmitted helminthiasis); and (iv) viruses (dengue, chikungunya, and rabies).

-The World Health Organization recognizes the twenty diseases below as neglected tropical diseases.
+The WHO recognizes the twenty diseases below as neglected tropical diseases.

-The World Health Organization's 2010 report dedicated to neglected tropical diseases offers an expanded list including dengue, rabies, yaws, cysticercosis, echinococcosis, and foodborne trematode infections.
+The World Health Organization's 2010 report on neglected tropical diseases offers an expanded list including dengue, rabies, yaws, cysticercosis, echinococcosis, and foodborne trematode infections.

 Buruli ulcer

 Buruli ulcer is caused by the bacterium Mycobacterium ulcerans.
-It is related to the family of organisms that cause tuberculosis and leprosy, but Mycobacterium ulcerans produces a toxin, mycolactone, that destroys tissue.
+It is related to the bacteria that cause tuberculosis and leprosy.
+Mycobacterium ulcerans produces a toxin, mycolactone, that destroys tissue.
 The prevalence of Buruli ulcer is unknown.
 The risk of mortality is low, although secondary infections can be lethal.
-Morbidity takes the form of deformity, disability, and skin lesions, which can be prevented through early treatment and treated with antibiotics and surgery.
-It is found in Africa, Asia, and Latin America.
+Morbidity takes the form of deformity, disability, and skin lesions, which can be prevented through early treatment with antibiotics and surgery.
+It is found in Africa, Asia, Australia, and Latin America.

 Chagas disease

 Chagas disease is also known as American trypanosomiasis.
 There are approximately 15 million people infected with Chagas disease.
-Morbidity rates are higher for immuno-compromised individuals, children, and the elderly, but can be very low if treated early.
+Morbidity rates are higher for immunocompromised individuals, children, and the elderly, but can be very low if the disease is treated early.
 Chagas disease does not kill victims rapidly, instead causing years of debilitating chronic symptoms.

-It is caused by a vector-borne protozoa and spread by contact with Trypanosoma cruzi-infected feces of the triatomine (assassin) bug.
+It is caused by the vector-borne protozoa Trypanosoma cruzi.
+It is spread by contact with Trypanosoma cruzi-infected feces of the triatomine (assassin bug).
 The protozoan can enter the body via the bug's bite, skin breaks, or mucous membranes.
-Infection can result from eating infected food and coming into contact with contaminated bodily fluids.
+Infection can result from eating infected food or coming into contact with contaminated bodily fluids.

 There are two phases of Chagas disease.
 The acute phase is usually asymptomatic.
-The first symptoms are usually skin chancres, unilateral purplish orbital oedema, local lymphadenopathies, and fever accompanied by a variety of other symptoms depending on the infection site.
-The chronic phase occurs in 30 percent of total infections and can take three forms, which are asymptomatic (most prevalent), cardiac, and digestive lesions.
+The first symptoms are usually skin chancres, unilateral purplish orbital oedema, local lymphadenopathy, and fever, accompanied by a variety of other symptoms depending on the infection site.
+The chronic phase occurs in 30 percent of all infections and can take three forms: asymptomatic (most prevalent), cardiac, and digestive lesions.

 Chagas disease can be prevented by avoiding insect bites through insecticide spraying, home improvement, bed nets, hygienic food, medical care, laboratory practices, and testing.
-It can be treated with medication, although these may have severe side effects.
 It can be diagnosed through a serological test, although the test is not very accurate.
+Treatment is with medication, which may have severe side effects.